-A10.2.10.6 Hazardous decomposition products
+A4.3.10.6 Hazardous decomposition products

 List known and reasonably anticipated hazardous decomposition products produced as a result of use, storage and heating.
-Hazardous combustion products should be included in section 5 - Fire Fighting Measures of this annex.
+Hazardous combustion products should be included in section 5 (Fire-fighting measures) of the SDS.

-A10.2.11 SECTION 11 - Toxicological information
+A4.3.11 SECTION 11: Toxicological information

-A10.2.11.1 This section is used primarily by medical professionals, occupational health and safety professionals and toxicologists.
+- A4.3.11.1 This section is used primarily by medical professionals, occupational health and safety professionals and toxicologists.
 A concise but complete and comprehensible description of the various toxicological (health) effects, and the available data used to identify those effects, should be provided.
 Under GHS classification, the relevant hazards, for which data should be provided, are:

 - (a) acute toxicity;

 - (b) skin corrosion/irritation;

 - (c) serious eye damage/irritation;

-- (d) respiratory or skin sensitisation;
+- (d) respiratory or skin sensitization;

 - (e) germ cell mutagenicity;

 - (f) carcinogenicity;

 - (g) reproductive toxicity;

-- (h) stost-single exposure; and
+- (h) STOT-single exposure;

-- (i) stost-repeated exposure; and
+- (i) STOT-repeated exposure; and

 - (j) aspiration hazard.

-If data for anyone of these hazards is not available, they should still be listed on the SDS with a statement that data is not available. this should be clearly stated.
+If data for any of these hazards is not available, they should still be listed on the SDS with a statement that data is not available.

-A10.2.11.2 The data included in this subsection should apply to the substance or mixture as used.
-The toxicological data should describe the mixture or formulation.
+A4.3.11.2 The data included in this sub-section should apply to the substance or mixture as used.
+The toxicological data should describe the mixture.
 If that information is not available, the classification under GHS and the toxicological properties of the hazardous ingredients should be provided.

-A10.2.11.3 The health effects included in the SDS should be consistent with those described in the studies used for the classification of the substance or mixture.

-A10.2.11.4 General statements such as 'toxic' with no supporting data or 'safe if properly used' are not acceptable as they may be misleading and do not provide a description of health effects.
-Phrases such as 'not applicable', 'not relevant', or leaving blank spaces in the health effects section can lead to confusion and misunderstanding and should not be used.
+- A4.3.11.3 The health effects included in the SDS should be consistent with those described in the studies used for the classification of the substance or mixture. - A4.3.11.4 General statements such as "Toxic" with no supporting data or "Safe if properly used" are not acceptable as they may be misleading and do not provide a description of health effects.
+Phrases such as "not applicable", "not relevant", or leaving blank spaces in the health effects section can lead to confusion and misunderstanding and should not be used.
 For health effects where information is not available, this should be clearly stated.
 Health effects should be described accurately and relevant distinctions made.
-For example, allergic contact dermatitis and irritant contact dermatitis should be distinguished from each other.

-A10.2.11.5 Where there is a substantial amount of test data on the substance ingredient or the materialmixture, it may be desirable to summarise results. e.g. by route of exposure (See A10.2.11.1 of this annex).

-A10.2.11.6 Also provide information on the relevant negative data (See A10.1.2.3).
-Information to support negative test results should be provided (For example, e.g., the statement 'carcinogenicity studies in the rat have shown no significant increase in the incidence of cancer').
+For example, allergic contact dermatitis and irritant contact dermatitis should be distinguished from each other. - A4.3.11.5 Where there is a substantial amount of test data on the substance or mixture, it may be desirable to summarize results e.g. by route of exposure (see A4.3.11.1). - A4.3.11.6 Also provide information on the relevant negative data (see A4.2.2.3).
+Information to support negative test results should be provided (e.g. "carcinogenicity studies in the rat have shown no significant increase in the incidence of cancer").

-A10.2.11.7 Information on the likely routes of exposure
+A4.3.11.7 Information on the likely routes of exposure